Writing to Save a Life

 Über diesen Titel

 Emmett Till took a train from his home in Chicago to visit family in Money, Mississippi; a few weeks later he returned home dead.
-Murdered because he was a colored boy and had, allegedly, whistled at a White woman.
+Murdered because he was a colored boy and had, allegedly, whistled at a white woman.
 His mother, Mamie Till, chose to display her son’s brutalized face in a glass-topped casket, “so the world can see what they did to my baby.”

 Emmett Till’s murder and his mother’s refusal to allow his story to be forgotten have become American legends.
 But one darkly significant twist in the Till legend is rarely mentioned: Louis Till, Emmett’s father, Mamie’s husband, a soldier during World War II, was executed in Italy for committing rape and murder.

-In 1955, when he and Emmett were each only 14 years old, Wideman saw a horrific photograph of dead Emmett’s battered face.
+In 1955, when he and Emmett were each only fourteen years old, Wideman saw a horrific photograph of dead Emmett’s battered face.
 Decades later, upon discovering that Louis Till had been court-martialed and hanged, he was impelled to investigate the tragically intertwined fates of father and son.
 Writing to Save a Life is “part exploration and part meditation, a searching account of [Wideman’s] attempt to learn more about the short life of Louis Till” (The New York Times Book Review) and shine light on the truths that have remained in darkness.